Skip to content

 • Do a patch from original and modified file : diff -Naur original.txt modified.txt

-IPMI commands for remote control :
+IPMI commands for remote control (old hardware):

 • Boot choice, very useful for very slow to boot systems (bios can be replaced with pxe or cdrom or disk) : ipmitool -I lanplus -H bmc5 -U user -P password chassis bootdev bios